-This past weekend I attended The Schomburg Center’s 7th Annual Black Comic Book Festival!!!
-The event was Jam-packed all day with lines of super excited fans anxiously waiting to get inside.
-This free event was held January 18-19, 2019 , Friday and Saturday at the Schomburg Center for Research in Black Culture in Harlem.
+Last weekend I attended The Schomburg Center’s 8th Annual Black Comic Book Festival !!!
+The two-day event was jam-packed with lines of super excited fans anxiously waiting to get inside.
+This free community event was held January 17-18, 2020 , Friday and Saturday at the Schomburg Center for Research in Black Culture in Harlem.

 “The Schomburg Center’s Annual Black Comic Book Festival (BCBF) celebrates the rich tradition of Black comix featuring panel discussions, film screenings, a cosplay show, and exhibit tables with premiere independent Black comic creators from across the United States.
 The annual extravaganza, which drew close to 12,000 attendees in 2017, connects diverse comic readers, creators, bloggers, nerds, independent publishers, and collectors of all ages.” – New York Public Library